*Updated June 5, 2023

-On-page SEO looks at what your site/page is about and improves its contents to help it rank better.
+On-page SEO looks at what your site/page is about and improves its content to help it rank better.
 Let’s take a look at a few on-page SEO components: keywords, content, page speed, and user engagement.

 Keywords, also referred to as search queries, are the words, phrases, and questions your target audience is typing into the Google search bar.

-Your keywords/target phrases
+- Your keywords/target phrases

-Statistics from reputable sources
+- Statistics from reputable sources

-Details/examples that provide a comprehensive perspective on a topic
+- Details/examples that provide a comprehensive perspective on a topic

-A well-organized structure (listicle/bullet format, headers, etc.) that helps with readability
+- A well-organized structure (listicle/bullet format, headers, etc.) that helps with readability

 SEO can help you boost your page speed through technical methods like:

-Re-writing your landing page copy to make it more concise
+- Re-writing your landing page copy to make it more concise

-Crafting headings that target your keywords and compel people to keep reading
+- Crafting headings that target your keywords and compel people to keep reading

-Adding in a 30-second delay timer on your pop-ups
+- Adding in a 30-second delay timer on your pop-ups